Updated August 25, 2020.

 If we look at the phrasing closely, it's clear that Cutts isn't flat out saying "links from press release sites won't help your rankings."
 Instead, he's clearly saying you shouldn't count on them helping your rankings.
 That's an important distinction, so it's not really an outright lie.

-However, it's important to realize that links from press releases can in fact help your rankings (well, more accurately, we know they can pass anchor text).
+However, it's important to realize that links from press releases can help your rankings (well, more accurately, we know they can pass anchor text).
 SEOConsult ran a test that proved this.
-The case study isn't on their site any more, but here it is in the WayBack Machine.
+The case study isn't on their site anymore, but here it is in the Wayback Machine.

 On August 21 and 22 of 2013, all of the major keyword tools spotted massive changes in the search results.
 When Search Engine Roundtable contacted Google about the update, they had "nothing to say about this topic."
 Many SEOs took this to mean that Google was denying an update.

 About a month later, Google announced that they had completely revamped their algorithm with the Hummingbird update and that the changes had been made about a month before.